 Should I Take Photos of the Damage to Any Cars Involved in the Uber Accident?

 Yes, take pictures and videos of the damage to all vehicles involved in the auto accident.
-If there was video surveillance that captured the crash, you or your lawyer should send a written request to whoever maintains the video.
+If there was video surveillance that captured the crash, you or your Chicago car accident lawyer should send a written request to whoever maintains the video.
 Be sure to get a written receipt to show the request was received by the owner of the surveillance video.

 For example, you could send a process server to hand-deliver the request to preserve the surveillance video.
 A process server costs $50, however, if you hire an Uber accident attorney, they may pay for this.
 If you recover compensation for your Uber accident claim, the attorney will deduct this cost after they take their contingency fee.